Kurt Jetta: Consumer trends

 Jetta began commenting on the online grocery business in 2016.
 After a TABS study found that fewer consumers purchased groceries online in 2016 than in 2015, he reported that “online grocery is failing,” and that Amazon would have difficulty breaking into grocery business because consumers enjoy grocery shopping in brick and mortar stores.
-He also commented on the pricing strategies of Whole Foods, stating that grocery shoppers wanted “deals.”
 When Amazon announced its intent to purchase Whole Foods in June 2017, Jetta’s research and commentary was quoted in Bloomberg and The Denver Post, and he was interviewed on NPR.